Moroccan expedition: Danish flotilla

-The Swedish-Norwegian flottila
+Swedish-Norwegian flottila

 On 2 September 1844, the corvette Carlskrona, the schooner l'Aigle, and the frigate Josephine set sail from Sweden under C.H Ulner to the Mediterranean.
 Josephine was the flottilla's flagship, being the largest of the deployed warships, with a 700-strong crew and around 70 cannons.
 The corvette Carlskrona under Gustaf Ruuth had a crew of 130 and was the second largest ship dispatched, with the l'Aigle being the smallest.
 The corvette Nordstiernan would be deployed from the Norwegian Navy, though it was under the command of C.H Ulner onboard the Josephine.
 The Norwegian navy would also contribute to the expedition with the frigate Freja.

 Journey to Gibraltar

 Around the time that the Swedish-Norwegian fleet was about to set sail, the Moroccan government announced that they were willing to negotiate an end to the collection of tribute from the European powers, with the exception of Sweden-Norway, Denmark, and France.

 On 3 September, the Swedish flotilla arrived in Copenhagen where they received Danish pilots from the local Swedish consulate before continuing up through Kattegat on the 5th along with the Danish steamship Hekla under Captain Mourier after a short stay.
 After traveling up the Swedish west coast, they again anchored at Elfsborgs fortress where they would take the giraffe Hadgi onboard to take him home to Egypt.
 Hadgi had been a present from the Egyptian pasha to Oscar I after his accession to the throne in March, however, the giraffe would die before making it to Egypt.

 On the 15th, the flotilla left Elfsborg to resume its journey leaving Kattegat, along with the Danish pilots, behind.
 The next day, the fleet entered the North Sea during a hefty storm and would spend the night in Ramsgate, England.

 On the 27th, the Swedes entered the Bay of Biscay.
 While passing by the southern tip of Portugal, a tired dove landed on the Carlskronas rudder which would inspire the corvette's doctor, Herman Sätherberg, to write a short poem named "Den lilla tuturduvan i spanskasjön" (The little singing dove in the bay of Biscay), and he would become quite popular back at home as a poet and a writer upon returning.

 The flotilla would enter the Mediterranean the next day on the 28th, they would sail by Tanger where they would be met by raised flags by the local Portuguese and British consulates before anchoring.
 The Swedes were welcomed by the British garrison and invited onboard after a salute from the Swedes.